The contact geometry of the spatial circular restricted 3-body problem

+and it is positive in the interpolating region.
+Notice that the leading order terms in $Z(H)$ are all non-negative and at least one term is positive.
+Hence, they dominate the higher order term of $Z(H)$.
+In other words, $Z(H)$ is positive in the interpolating part of the cut-off function $f$.
+For some more detail, see Section 8.6 of \cite{105}.

+In the next lemma, we extend the above Liouville vector field to the whole hypersurface.

 \begin{lemma} There exists $\epsilon >0$ and a Liouville vector field $\tilde{Z}$ such that $\tilde{Z}$ is transverse to level sets $H^{-1}(E)$ for all $H(L_1)<E <H(L_1)+\epsilon$. \end{lemma} \begin{proof} In the above we have constructed a Liouville vector field $Z$ on the Earth component.
 Since the Liouville vector field is equal to $Z_1$ on a small neighborhood of the first Lagrange point, we can use the same method to the Moon component and get a Liouville vector field $Z'$ on the Moon component.
-Because of the symmetry of the cut-off function $f$, these two Liouville vector fields are patched together to be a Liouville vector field $\tilde{Z}$ on the whole hypersurface. \end{proof}
+Because of the symmetry of the cutoff function $f$, these two Liouville vector fields patch together to a Liouville vector field $\tilde{Z}$ on the whole hypersurface. \end{proof}